October 26, 2018

 AWA believes solutions are within reach to promote the preservation and protection of vital caribou habitat while supporting economic development that respects sensitive wildlife.
 Tenures within caribou ranges should be restricted because of the necessity of protecting critical habitat in order for caribou populations to survive.
 Additionally, companies that hold tenures throughout Kakwa should adhere to sharing infrastructure in order to limit new disturbances .

-The Minister of Environment and Climate Change Canada releases the first ever section 63 report under the Species at Risk Act, (SARA), where the Minister found that outside of protected areas, provinces and territories have failed to protect almost all of boreal caribou critical habitat.
+April 30, 2018 – The Minister of Environment and Climate Change Canada releases the first ever section 63 report under the Species at Risk Act, (SARA), where the Minister finds that outside of protected areas, provinces and territories have failed to protect almost all of boreal caribou critical habitat.
+The report highlights that the Southern Mountain Caribou populations, including the Redrock-Prairie Creek and Narraway herds, face an “imminent threat to recovery.”

 AWA meets with representatives of CST and GCC, and voices concerns about No. 12 Mine North, due to its location adjacent to Caw Ridge, an important wildlife area that AWA believes must be protected.